andreasthoelke/dotvim/help.md

 put =g:maplocalleader - put the content of a variable into the buffer!

 ## List of commands, maps and vim-sets (settings)
+FzfMaps
-: filter function *stat<c-i>   - just text seach in function names
+:filter function *stat<c-i>   - just text seach in function names
     Find where a vim-command, function or map is defined

 :set <c-i>    - list of vim settings: /Users/at/.vim/notes/vimdump-set.txt